JeffreyAsuncion/IndeedAndJobPosting_ETL_Pipline/README.md

 > pipenv install sqlalchemy

-Purpose : Create an ETL that will scrape a website for Jobs Posting and store in a SQLite3 Database

 JobPost000.py : demo pulling data from a static website JobPost001.py : one job on a job site & get additional info for each job (skills, info)